-A Quick Guide to Sustainable Travel in 2021
+A Quick Guide to Sustainable Travel

 My aim in putting this article together is not to preach about what travellers should and shouldn’t do.
 Similarly please do not think for a moment that I practise all of these things when I travel.
 Probably far from it.
 That said, my hope is even if one or two suggestions that I make here are enacted upon then we have made a small difference and that is certainly something worthwhile.
 So in no particular order here a few ideas as to what travelling sustainable and perhaps smartly may look like in 2021, into 2022 and beyond.